Forum Gallery Shop Sponsors Directory

 We have had them up here for a few years now and there has been no change out here in the village I live in.
 If the publicans of the 2 pubs want to host a function it means they don't have to go through al the hassel of getting a special license etc. The local town though has had some problems with roudy summer nights and the local licensing board very quickly and firmly dealt with it - they suspended the pub's licenses for a couple of weeks!

 I think the big problem is supermarket offlicenses - it is so ewasy for the local yobs to go into one of them and shove a heap of shopping in a trolley and loads of beer or spirits and the kid on the checkout doesn't give a toss as all they have to do is put the stuff through a scanner......
-I bet most of the yobbish behaviour that does occur wouldn't if the supermarkets lost the facility to seller alcohol and we all had to go back to the good old fashioned off-license store with staff behind a counter who feared they would loose their license for selling to youngsters etc. A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+I bet most of the yobbish behaviour that does occur wouldn't if the supermarkets lost the facility to seller alcohol and we all had to go back to the good old fashioned off-license store with staff behind a counter who feared they would loose their license for selling to youngsters etc. 2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #5708 Thu Nov 24 2005 10:47am